-In connection with Company's stock grant program, the Company has recorded total notes receivable and accrued interest from employees of \$100,000 and \$93,000 at January 31, 2011 and October 31, 2010, respectively.
+In connection with the Company's stock grant program, the Company has recorded total notes receivable and accrued interest from related parties of \$91,000 and \$93,000 at April 30, 2011 and October 31, 2010, respectively.
+Interest income on notes receivable from related parties was not significant during the three and six month periods ended April 30, 2011 and 2010.